A bone scan shows up changes or abnormalities in the bones. It is also called:

 A very small amount of radioactive tracer is left in your body for a short time after your scan.
 So for the rest of the day keep any time you spend within arm's length of pregnant women, babies or young children as short as possible.

 Airports have sensitive radiation monitors which might pick up the trace of radiation after your test.
-As a precaution take your appointment letter with you if you're travelling within a week of your scan.
-Then you can show the staff that the radioactivity is due to a scan.
+So if you travel by plane within a few days of your scan, take your appointment letter with you to show the airport staff.

 A bone scan is a safe test for most people but like all medical tests there are possible risks.
 Your doctor and radiographer make sure the benefits of having the test outweigh these risks.